filipnet/maildir-insights/README.md

 I created this script to migrate a Dovecot dsync cluster node for validation after replication.

+## FEATURES

+As of today, the script creates a table of existing mailboxes in the stdout as followed:

+- Total size of the mailbox with all subdirectories
+- Total number of messages
+- Number of subdirectories within the mailbox
+- Number of read e-mails
+- Number of unread e-mails
+- Number of deleted emails in the recycle bin

 ## INSTALLATION

 Change to the directory you would like to install the script e.g. your root home directory ```cd ~```